whatjakecodes/whatjakecodes.github.io/blogs/method-object-refactor-pattern.md

 This means our fields won't be "held onto" and potentially affect subsequent calls to the framework-level method.

-Method Objects give one this flexibility.
+Method Objects provide this flexibility.

 ### Upside 2: Reduce repetitive code

 The original spaghetti code operated on the `exchange` instance multiple times, sometimes in repetitive ways.
-Using constructor-fields private class allows one to perform those operations once in the constructor, and then store the result for use throughout the method object.
+Using constructor-fields private class allows developers to perform those operations once in the constructor, and then store the result for use throughout the method object.

 ### Upside 3: method signatures can be succinct